 Then thoroughly wet the board by misting it with water.
 I only wetted the outside surfaces of the book box.
 Let the wood dry and then sand again.

 This will produce a super smooth surface, and the smoother the surface is the better the burn results will be.
+Plus, the smoother surface will make it easier to apply the colored pencil.

-The wooden on this box was VERY DRY.
-Unfortunately, the front cover or lid of the box bowed; a lot.
-I had to re-wet the front and back of the lid (very liberally), place a weight on the board, and let it dry.
-I was hoping this would flatten the board back out and it did.
+To fix this I had to re-wet the front and back of the lid (very liberally), place a weight on the board, and let it dry.
 I would recommend that if you use a box similar to mine, that you place a weight on the box after wetting it out to make sure it doesn’t warp when drying.

 STEP 2 – TRANSFER PATTERN TO WOOD